Pavan-8790/Self-declaration/README.md

 ---

 ### Thanks for stopping by! 🌍
-Feel free to check out my projects, and don't hesitate to reach out if you'd like to collaborate or chat! 🙌
+Feel free to check out my repositories, contribute to open-source projects I am working on, and reach out if you'd like to collaborate or chat! 🙌

 ---

-*Last updated: March 2025*
+*Last updated: March 2024*